-How the scam works: A street photographer will try to convince you to let him take your photo.
+How the scam works: A street photographer or just a passerby will try to convince you to let him take your photo.
 At first, you may think that it’s for free, but after a few shots, he will ask for a high fee in exchange for his service.
 He won’t stop bothering you until you give what he’s asking for.
 In another variation, the street photographer will take off with your camera after taking your photo.

 How it works: People pretending to be police officers will warn you about fake money.
 They’ll ask you to hand your wallet to them for checking.
 By the time they return it to you, they have already stolen some of your money.
 Sometimes, they would even ask for your passport, telling you that you’ve made a violation and try to extort a big amount of money.